Crane Carrier Company

 A CCC M920 MET (Medium Equipment Transporter), military version of the Centaur.

 Crane Carrier Company (CCC) was a manufacturer that specialized in construction truck and garbage truck chassis.
-Located in New Philadelphia, Ohio, it was established by Robert Zeligson in 1946, along with the affiliated Zeligson Trucks.
-In 2021 CCC was bought by Battle Motors.
+Headquartered in New Philadelphia, Ohio, it was established by Robert Zeligson in 1946, along with the affiliated Zeligson Trucks.
+In 2021, CCC was bought by Battle Motors.

 The primary design of CCC's trucks are Cab-Beside-Engine (CBE) or half-cabs, most notably the Century II Unimixer.
 Half-cabs have the advantage of being able to carry the booms of cranes, hence the name of the company.

 History

-CCC began as a firm that remanufactured World War II-era surplus vehicles for civilian crane-carrying use.
-In 1953 CCC presented their first own truck, and soon evolved into a company that manufactured over-the-road trucks for concrete mixing, logging, mining, and other construction industries, including a wheeled loader.
+CCC began as a firm in Tulsa, Oklahoma that remanufactured World War II-era surplus vehicles for civilian crane-carrying use.
+In 1953, CCC presented their first own truck, and soon evolved into a company that manufactured over-the-road trucks for concrete mixing, logging, mining, and other construction industries, including a wheeled loader.